jina-ai/jina/docs/chapters/101/medium_export_edits.md

 Doing that for every kind of product takes *forever* and there are always things that fall between the cracks.
 And if you want to localize for other languages?
 You’ll have to go through it all over again.

-## Drawbacks of Symbolic Search
+### Drawbacks of Symbolic Search

-**You Have to Explain Every.
+#### You Have to Explain Every.
 Little.
+Thing

-Thing: **Our example search query above was red nikke sneaker man.
+Our example search query above was red nikke sneaker man.
 But what if our searcher is British?
 A Brit would type red nikke trainer man.
 We would have to explain to our system that sneakers and trainers are just the same thing with different names.
 Or what is someone is searching LV handbag?
 The system would have to be told LV stands for Louis Vuitton.

 <p align="center">
 <img src="https://cdn-images-1.medium.com/max/2000/1*Rj7d48EOct-6SRB_Yhjy4g.png" width=400>